ecmwf/troika/docs/reference/cli.rst

 The main actions (:ref:`submit`, :ref:`monitor`, :ref:`kill`) will create a log file called ``<script>.<action>log``, e.g., ``testjob.submitlog`` by default,
 this can be overridden by the :option:`-l` option.
+If the file exists, it will be ovewritten, unless the :option:`-A` flag is present.
 The log verbosity on the command line (standard error) can be controlled using the :option:`-v` and :option:`-q` options.
 The default verbosity level only prints warnings and errors.